tytydraco/yessleep/out/Fifteen_years_ago_something_impossible_happened_at_my_community_pool.md

-&#x200B;

 I’m deathly afraid of swimming pools.
 I’m not embarrassed to admit that.
 Last year, I went absolutely apeshit during a family vacation when my older brother, Andre, had the bright idea to throw me into the deep end.
 Everybody thinks I’m overreacting.
 Sure, I did almost drown that one time back in 2011, but that was fifteen years ago.
 I should be over it now, right?
 If only they knew.

-When I was a kid, I lived on the outskirts of Dallas County, Texas.
+When I was a kid, I lived on the outskirts of Dallas County.
 It was hot.
 Constantly.
 I don’t think you need me to tell you that.
 Just intense, unrelenting sun up until October.
 This, combined with the fact that I shared the house with my four brothers, was why my parents made it a regular thing to go to the community pool during summer vacation.

 The pool is exactly what you’re imagining: a simple rectangle, around eighty feet long and thirty feet wide.
 There were a couple diving boards and a slide along the edge.
 Large, imposing gates lined the perimeter, dividing the area from the apple orchard it was situated next to.